 Written by: Francisco Hernandez

-I was looking for a unique African wildlife experience and Christian Boix (Director of Africa Geographic Travel) suggested that Namibia would be the perfect place to start!
+I was looking for a unique African wildlife experience and the Africa Geographic team suggested that Namibia would be the perfect place to start!

 After a very pleasant flight over Africa, with incredible views, I picked up my car and drove to Okaukuejo Camp in Etosha National Park, arriving shortly after sunset.
 As I drove through the main gates to explore the surroundings of Okaukuejo Camp my first impressions were summarised in one word – amazing.